Nikolaj-Storm/IS/README.txt

 TITLE:
-Architect - 100% Fully Responsive Free HTML5 Bootstrap Template
+The Instant Store

 AUTHOR:
-DESIGNED & DEVELOPED by FreeHTML5.co
+THIS WEBSITE WAS BUILD BY NIKOLAJ STORM FOR THEINSTANTSTORE BASED ON A TEMPLATE ORIGINALLY DESIGNED & DEVELOPED by FreeHTML5.co

+THEY CAN BE FOUND AT:
 Website: http://freehtml5.co/
 Twitter: http://twitter.com/fh5co
 Facebook: http://facebook.com/fh5co